kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 allowfullscreen></iframe>

 <p align="justify">
-In addition, Flipper-Zero can add some well-known keyfobs protocols manually.
-Take LiftMaster_315 as an example.
-It implemented a rolling code mechanism.
-However, as you can see in the pics below, the counter value is predictable, so does the key.
-Therefore, it is very easy to capture then spoof an unlock command to such system.
+Additionally, the Flipper Zero allows for manual addition of well-known key fob protocols.
+For instance, the LiftMaster_315 protocol uses a rolling code mechanism.
+However, as shown in the pictures below, the counter value and key are predictable.
+This predictability makes it relatively easy to capture and spoof an unlock command for this system.
 </p>

 ![image](https://github.com/user-attachments/assets/183ef6fa-989a-4a88-9bee-d527f1162bed)